 Kavadlo is happy with the attention progressive calisthenics has received, but his primary goal is to get people off their couches and pulling their own weight — literally.
 By making exercise fun, he hopes it will encourage people to embrace an active lifestyle that will help them look and feel their best.

-"Exercise is good for you," he said.
-"And it should be something you look forward to."
+"Exercise is good for you," said Al "And it should be something you look forward to."